Ultimate Guide to African Coffee

-Coffee was brought to Zambia and Kenya from Kenya and Tanzania in the early part of the 20th century.
+Coffee was brought to Zambia from Kenya and Tanzania in the early part of the 20th century.

 The best quality Zambian coffees are excellent with a taste similar to, though lighter than, Kenyan coffee.
 It is grown in two areas to the north around Kasama and in Nakonde and Isoka districts as well as round the capital, Lusaka.

 It is particularly good for blending and for darker roasting and is therefore a good coffee to be used in espresso drinks due to its lower acidity.